The Human Truth Foundation

 q=199.

 Russia is generally poor at ensuring human rights and freedom compared to the rest of the world.
-Russia does better than average in terms of speed of uptake of HR treaties18, the rate of gender bias (from 7 indicators)19, its success in fighting anti-semitic prejudice20, opposing gender inequality21 and in its nominal commitment to Human Rights22.
-But, things still need to improve in Russia.
-Russia does worse than average for supporting personal, civil & economic freedoms23, LGBT equality24, supporting press freedom25 and in freethought26.
-And finally, it sits amongst the bottom 20 in terms of commentary in Human Rights Watch reports27.
+Russia does better than average when it comes to speed of uptake of HR treaties18, the rate of gender bias (from 7 indicators)19, its success in fighting anti-semitic prejudice20, opposing gender inequality21 and in its nominal commitment to Human Rights22.
+But, things could still be better.
+Russia does worse than average in terms of supporting personal, civil & economic freedoms23, LGBT equality24, supporting press freedom25 and in freethought26.
+And finally, it sits amongst the bottom 20 in commentary in Human Rights Watch reports27.
 Russia was one of the 10 countries that did not sign the UN's Universal Declaration of Human Rights in 194828.
 It actively abuses international law to cover for its own human rights abuses and for those of its allies.
 By late 2017, it had cast 11 vetoes to block the UN Security Council from addressing Syrian government war crimes.
 In 2017, the rate of punishments for (supposedly) violating laws on public gatherings was five times greater than the year before - as protests against corruption and other issues continued, "officials harassed and intimidated protesters" including beating them29.
 New laws on "foreign funding" have meant that several human rights and environmental groups have had to close from 201229.
 In recent years, Russia has become the most repressive it has been since the breakup of the Soviet Union30.
 Socially, the country suffers from great inequality between the powerful and all others: the richest 1% draw 20% of the country's entire income31.

 For tables, charts and commentary, see: